augmentedstartups/AS-One/README.md

 pip install .
 ```

-5. Test it by runiing demo.py
+5. Test it by runiing main.py

 ```
+# if using gpu
 python main.py [VIDEO_PATH]

+# if using cpu
+python main.py [VIDEO_PATH] --cpu
 ```